Translated by Sandy Lau

 Photo courtesy of Katsushika City Industrial Tourism Department

-You can also enjoy the presence of the fireworks due to them being launched from a place nearby the viewing area.
+You can also enjoy the presence of the fireworks due to them being launched from a place near the viewing area.

 *1 Wabi: fireworks in Japan before materials for foreign gunpowder were imported into the country.